I am a self-employed Samoa based Palagi (Pakeha) author, blogger and IT Entrepreneur.

 I value personal integrity very highly aiming to “keep short accounts” with both God and man.

 I believe that there is always (while I might not know what it is in detail at the time) such a thing as right and wrong, good and bad, black and white.
 [Please blame or argue with the Bible for that view if you disagree].
 I attempt to balance all sides of an issue, and make my judgments slowly, but after having done the research, I am rarely moved.
 People call me opinionated as a result and unfortunately it makes me a pain-in-the-a*** to live with; hated by many.
 Sorry, but as they say here in Samoa, “Too bad”.

 I “give it 100%”, always.
 I work hard, study hard, play hard and sleep well .

-I’m proud (like the rest of the world!), but choose to do what I believe is the right thing.
+I’m proud and naturally look after self (like the rest of the world!), but always choose to do what I believe is the right thing.

 I do not enter into theological arguments (preferring to focus on personal relationship building) and attempt to position myself outside of denominational conflicts and labeling, however if was asked to apply labels then I . . .

 - am firmly Protestant

 - lean towards small church, house church, emerging church models

 - have major concerns with outcome-based religious teaching and activities (purpose driven, mega-church, commercialism etc)